 Command Description Toggle Full Screen Cycles through the following display modes: Normal Full-Screen: The main application window becomes full screen.
 View Full-Screen: The selected view becomes full screen and all other views are collapsed.
 Normal: The main application window is restored to its original size and collapsed views are expanded.
 Zoom In Zooms in the view.
 Zoom Out Zooms out the view.
 Rotate View CW Rotates the Camera view 30 degrees clockwise, like an animation table.
 Rotate View CCW Rotates the Camera view 30 degrees counter-clockwise, like an animation table.
+Mirror View Temporarily flips the Camera or Drawing view horizontally, allowing you to view and edit your artwork as if it was being mirrored.
 Reset Zoom Resets the view's zoom to its default position.
 Reset Rotation Resets the view's rotation to its default position.
 Reset Pan Resets the view's pan to its default position.
 Reset View Resets the view to its default position.
-Grid